sehoxjeong/sehoxjeong/README.md

 ## 🤩 Research Interests

-My primary academic interests lie in the interaction of corporate financing and investment.
-I am particularly interested in how firms' debt financing strategies influence firm-level investment and growth, as well as their implications for aggregate economic growth.
+My primary academic interests lie in interactions of corporate finance, asset pricing and macroeconomics.
+Currently I am particularly interested in how firms' debt financing strategies influence firm-level investment and growth, as well as their implications for aggregate economic growth and business cycle.
 Additionally, I aim to analyze whether financial markets allocate capital efficiently across the economy, recognizing that capital misallocation can hinder firms' ability to grow.
 Furthermore, I am interested in leveraging machine learning techniques to uncover previously unobserved firm characteristics, providing novel insights into the dynamics of firm.

 **`corporate finance` `asset pricing` `macroeconomics` `machine learning` `economic networks`**